rich1126/mrmath/README.md

 ## Polynomials

 A standard real-number polynomial class.
 You can do addition, subtraction, and multiplication.
 The multiplication operation supports scaling by an integer or float (full frac support coming later), or by another polynomial.
+You can also add a constant integer or float.
+So, if you have a polynomial `a`, then `a+poly([3])` and `a+3` return the same thing.

 Displays in the "Mathematica style" that looks like `1 + x^1 + -2x^2 + x^4` for clarity.